niiknow/gmodal/README.md

 * *gmodal-content* middle collumn - content container - default vertical-align middle
 * *gmodal-right* right column - allow for right padding - default 50%
 * *gmodal-close* class can be use to tag element for close on click.
 You can also use the gmodal.close method directly.
-* *body-gmodal* - apply to body whenever the gmodal is visible - default overflow hidden
+* *body-gmodal* - apply to body whenever the gmodal is visible - default overflow hidden.

 ```
 <button class="gmodal-close">x</button>
 ```

 *gmodal* itself, is an overlay.
-You should provide your own overlay opacity:
+You should provide your own overlay opacity.
+Since the overlay is the actual modal, we do not recommend using opacity value.
+Instead, we use a transparent pixel data URI, which you can generate using:  http://px64.net

 ```
 .gmodal {
-    filter: alpha(opacity=75); /* IE8 */
-    background: #000; /* IE8 */
+    /* cross-browser IE8 and up compatible data URI RGBA(0,0,0,0.7) */
+    background: url("data:image/gif;base64, iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAQAAAC1HAwCAAAAC0lEQVR42mNg2AQAALUAs0e+XlcAAAAASUVORK5CYII=");
 }

-.yourModalContentClass {
-    filter: alpha(opacity=1); /* IE8 */
-    background: #fff; /* IE8 */
-}
 ```
-And since you provide an opacity, you must undo the opacity on your content as seen in .yourModalContentClass example.
-This is any class you give to the wrapper of your modal content.

-As you can see, you have full control over your modal content and CSS.
-Therefore, you can provide your own CSS to support responsive UI.
-When providing your own css, remember to take into account for the gmodal classes such as: gmodal-left, and gmodal-right.
+You have full control over your modal content and CSS; therefore, you can provide your own CSS to support responsive UI.
+Don't like to write your own css?  gmodal was designed with framework like Twitter-Bootstrap in mind.

-With the flexbility, you can have modal content as any valid html content including iframe and spinner gif.

-Don't like to write your own css?  gmodal was designed with framework like bootstrap in mind.
-We also provide examples of gmodal integration with bootstrap modal css.
-You do not need to have bootstrap modal javascript.
+We also have example of bootstrap modal css (no need to include bootstrap js, only css is sufficient): https://niiknow.gsn.io/gmodal/example/

 ## API